Bailey Middle School

 Minnie Dameron Sykes (1886-1950).
 The Jackson native graduated from Central in 1902 and attended Converse College in South Carolina, Ole Miss, Tennessee and the University of Chicago.
 She taught at Lee School and Central in Jackson, and in Greenwood, Meridian and Gulfport.

 Walton Elementary School

-William Howard Walton 1897-1958.
+William Howard Walton (1897-1958).
 The Hinds County native earned his bachelor of arts degree from Jackson State in 1927 and a second BA from Lane College in Jackson, Tenn.
 He taught music and social studies for four years at Dyersburg, Tenn., high school.
 He then returned to Mississippi to serve as principal of a rural elementary school at Silver Creek.
 He also taught the fifth through the eighth grades.
-From there, he came to the JPS where he taught social studies at Jim Hill School, then situated at 1060 Lynch Street.
+From there, he went to the JPS where he taught social studies at Jim Hill School, then situated at 1060 Lynch Street.

 Watkins Elementary School

 Henry Vaughn Watkins (1888-1944).
 Watkins, a Lorman native, was educated in the Jackson Public School District, Millsaps and Ole Miss.
 He practiced law in Jackson for over 30 years.
 He became a member of the Board of Trustees for Jackson Public Schools in 1916 and served the Board as president from 1920-1933.
 He was instrumental in the establishment of the Hinds Junior College at Raymond.
 The school closed in 2021.